57-year-old farmer in court over alleged land fraud

 The prosecution said, “Soon after the money was parted to the accused person, the complainant went to start developing the land but was stopped by someone who claimed ownership for the same parcel of land.”

-It said the complainant reported the matter to the police and the accused person was arrested adding that he admitted the offence in his investigation cautioned statement.
+It said the complainant reported the matter to the Police and the accused person was arrested he admitted the offence in his investigation cautioned statement.

-The prosecution said the investigation was also extended to the Lands Commission to determine who registered the land.